M-Moeini/LLM-Medical-FAQ-Bot/README.md

 ### Full MLOps Pipeline

-Currently, this prototype uses a minimal MLOps stack.
+Currently, this prototype uses a minimal MLOps stack with the help of **Docker**.
 Future iterations could include:

 - **Model versioning** to track the performance of different versions of the model.
 - **Automatic retraining** based on feedback or new data.